High School Concurrent Students in Letters and Sciences

 2. What is the admission process for "High School Concurrent" students?

-To apply, students must submit the completed application form and application fee, high school transcript, an essay explaining why they are interested in attending Maryland concurrently, a letter of recommendation from the high school, and a letter of permission from their parents or legal guardians.
+To apply, students must submit the completed application form, high school transcript, an essay explaining why they are interested in attending Maryland concurrently, a letter of recommendation from the high school, and a letter of permission from their parents or legal guardians.
 Concurrent students must live within commuting distance.
 For best consideration students should meet the application deadlines: For Spring, January 2; for Summer, May 1; and for Fall, August 1.
 See the Admissions website for more information: https://admissions.umd.edu/apply/requirements/special-audiences.
 For other opportunities to take courses at Maryland during the summer visit the Office of Extended Studies.

 3. When can I register for classes?